iterative/dvc.org/static/docs/commands-reference/checkout.md

   on the command line.
 And if the `--with-deps` option is specified, it scans backward in the [pipeline](https://dvc.org/doc/get-started/pipeline) from the named targets.
-- For any data files where the checksum does not match with the DVC-file entry, the data file is restored from the cache.
+- For any data files where the checksum doesn't match their DVC-file entry, the data file is restored from the cache.
 The link strategy used (`reflink`, `hardlink`, `symlink`, or `copy`) depends on the OS and the configured value for `cache.type` – See `dvc config cache`.